prajolshrestha/prajolshrestha.github.io/index.md

 # Prajol Shrestha - Tech & Life

 Hey everyone I'm Prajol, and welcome to the realm of knowledge and exploration!
-I believe that the pursuit of knowledge extends into the boundless realms of understanding and wisdom.
+I believe that the pursuit of knowledge is boundless.
 Here, I explore multiple dimensions of technology and life.

 I'm writing content on a variety of topics, including: